gcanti/fp-ts/docs/modules/Option.ts.md

 If you have worked with JavaScript at all in the past, it is very likely that you have come across a `TypeError` at some time (other languages will throw similarly named errors in such a case).
-Usually this happens because some method returns `null` or `undefined` when you were not expecting it and thus not dealing with that possibility in your client code.
+Usually this happens because some function returns `null` or `undefined` when you were not expecting it and thus not dealing with that possibility in your client code.

 ```ts